 Some of the happiest days of our lives are when we adopted our children.
 Taking photos with the judge, dressing our children in cool outfits, inviting family and friends, and receiving gifts from those who helped us along the way was a really cool experience.
-My wife and I have personally adopted 3 children in Arizona, and it has been a great experience!
+My wife and I have personally adopted 3 children in Arizona, and adoption in Arizona has been a great experience!
 Of course, all experiences vary, but here is what you need to know if you want to adopt in the Grand Canyon State.

 1) You don’t need to go broke when adopting in Arizona!